StarCraft: Legacy of the Void

+Nova Covert Ops

+Nova Covert Ops takes place after the events of Legacy of the Void.
+Nova Terra awakens in a facility operated by the Defenders of Man with her recent memories erased.
+She is initially accused of carrying out attacks against the Terran Dominion.
+After escaping, she returns to Dominion service under Emperor Valerian Mengsk and begins investigating the Defenders, eventually discovering that they have been using psi-emitters to lure feral Zerg into attacks on civilian worlds in order to portray Valerian's government as incompetent and incapable of protecting its population.
+Nova subsequently makes an agreement with the Tal'darim highlord Alarak, obtaining terrazine that allows her to recover her missing memories.
+She learns that the Defenders had previously captured and manipulated her into assisting their operations, and identifies their leader as General Carolina Davis, a loyalist of the previous regime under Arcturus Mengsk.
+Valerian uses Nova's evidence to expose Davis publicly and has her arrested, but the Tal'darim attack the Dominion during the confrontation after Alarak decides to take revenge on the Defenders of Man himself.
+Nova and Dominion forces repel the attack, though Davis escapes in the confusion.
+Nova pursues her to a Dominion shipyard, where Davis takes control of the experimental Xanthos war machine.
+Although Valerian orders Nova to capture Davis alive for trial, Nova concludes that she remains too dangerous and kills her.
+Having deliberately disobeyed the Emperor's orders, Nova leaves Dominion service and absconds with the crew of the Griffin, although Valerian elects not to pursue her immediately.

 Games

 The StarCraft series includes a core set of titles that carry the main storyline.
 These games were released in chronological order, with each new title following on from the events that are depicted in the previous title.
 A full second game, StarCraft II: Wings of Liberty, was released in 2010, taking place four years after the end of Brood War.
 Two expansions, Heart of the Swarm and Legacy of the Void (both currently stand alone games), were planned from the beginning; the former was released in 2013 and the latter was released in 2015.

 All the games in the main series are real-time strategy games, where the player views the events as a military commander for each of the three species.
 In addition, two spin-off titles have been released; these are authorized expansion packs to the original that focus on other characters and settings based at the same time as the main storyline.
 Like the main series, these two titles are also real-time strategy games.
-A spin-off, StarCraft: Ghost, which was to be a third person action-stealth game, was in development, but has been placed on indefinite hiatus.
+A spin-off, StarCraft: Ghost, which was to be a third person action-stealth game, was in development, but was later cancelled.